ballerina-platform/module-ballerinax-twitter/ballerina/Module.md

 ### Step 2: Instantiate a new connector

-1. Create a `Config.toml` file and Configure Twitter API v2 credentials in the `Config.toml` file.
+1. Create a `Config.toml` file and, configure the obtained credentials in the above steps as follows:

 ```bash
 token = "<Access Token>"
 ```

-2. Create a `twitter:ConnectionConfig` with the obtained **Access Token** and initialize the connector with it.
+2. Create a `twitter:ConnectionConfig` with the obtained access token and initialize the connector with it.

 ```ballerina
 configurable string token = ?;